NealGarcia/travel-tracker/README.md

-# Wanderlist backend API
+# traveltrackr backend API

-Wanderlist is a full-stack application with full CRUD funcitonality where users can view, create, update, and delete records and entries of the travels.
+traveltrackr  is a full-stack application with full CRUD funcitonality where users can view, create, update, and delete records and entries of the travels.

 View the deployed back-end here:
 [Back-End](https://obscure-meadow-60433.herokuapp.com/trips/)